LP-116/sqlalchemy-challenge/README.md

 This dataframe is then sorted by the index (the date).

 The precipitation results for the year are then plotted in Pandas.
-This plot was a challenge to get the plot as per the homework example.
+This plot was a challenge to get the plot as per the example.
 To complete this graph "matplotlib.ticker as ticker" is imported which enables the use of the "set_major_locator" parameter to define how many tick points are on the x_axis.
 As there are 2230 lines and 9 ticks present, the locator is set to appear every 250 entries.

 ![Prcp plot](https://user-images.githubusercontent.com/82348616/126107202-6afa4d79-6018-4ee6-af04-57609970e63b.PNG)